The 1931 tree, courtesy of Tishman Speyer

 The official website of the Rockefeller Center Christmas Tree describes the holiday tree as a “world-wide symbol of Christmas,” a statement we really can’t argue with, especially since 125 million people visit the attraction each year.
-And with tonight marking the 85th Rockefeller Center Tree Lighting, an annual celebration that attracts tens of thousands in person and hundreds of millions more on television, we decided to take a look back at the tradition’s history.
-From its start as a modest Depression-era pick-me-up for Rockefeller Center construction workers to World War regulations to its current 550-pound Swarovski star, there’s no shortage of interesting tidbits about one of NYC’s biggest attractions.
+And with tonight marking the 88th Tree Lighting, we decided to take a look back at the tradition’s history.
+From its start as a modest Depression-era pick-me-up for Rockefeller Center construction workers to World War regulations to its current 900-pound Swarovski star, there’s no shortage of interesting tidbits about one of NYC’s biggest attractions.

-Two years later in 1933, Rockefeller Center decided to make the tree an annual tradition and held the first official lighting ceremony with a 50-foot tree.
+Two years later in 1933, a Rockefeller Center publicist decided to make the tree an annual tradition, and they held the first official lighting ceremony with a 50-foot tree.
 In 1936, they put up two trees to mark the opening of the skating rink and also held an ice skating competition.

 During WWII, the tree’s décor switched to a more patriotic theme, with red, white, and blue globes and painted wooden stars.
 In 1942, no materials needed for the war could be used on the tree, and instead of one giant tree, there were three smaller ones, each decorated in one of the flag’s three colors.
 It was also the first year that the tree was replanted after the holidays.
-In 1944, the tree remained unlit due to war time black-out regulations.
-When the war ended in 1945, the year of darkness was soon forgotten, as six ultraviolet light projectors were employed to make it appear as though the tree’s 700 fluorescent globes were glowing in the dark.
+In 1944, the tree remained unlit due to wartime black-out regulations.
+When the war ended in 1945, six ultraviolet light projectors were used to make it appear as though the tree’s 700 fluorescent globes were glowing in the dark.

 Following the 9/11 attacks in 2001, the Rockefeller Center Christmas Tree was once again adorned in patriotic red, white and blue.
 In 2004, a 550-pound Swarovski star graced the top of the tree for the first time.
-Designed by German artist Michael Hammers, it features 25,000 crystals and one million facets and is 9.5 feet wide.
-In a continued effort to go green, LED lights were introduced on the tree in 2007.
-They use 1,200 fewer kilowatts of electricity per day, enough to power a 2,000-square-foot home for a month.
+Designed by German artist Michael Hammers, it featured 25,000 crystals and one million facets and is 9.5 feet wide.
+In 2018, the star was replaced by another Swarovski model, this one designed by architect Daniel Libeskind.
+It’s made of three million Swarovski crystals radiating from 70 spikes, is nine-feet-four-inches wide, and weighs in at 900 pounds.

 In the past, many trees were donated to Rockefeller Center.
-Otherwise, David Murbach, Gardens Division Manager of Rockefeller Center at the time, would take to a helicopter to scout for a tree in Pennsylvania, Connecticut, Vermont, Ohio, or even Canada.
+Otherwise, David Murbach, Gardens Division Manager of Rockefeller Center at the time (he passed away in 2009), would take a helicopter to scout for a tree in Pennsylvania, Connecticut, Vermont, Ohio, or even Canada.
 Today, the tree is typically a Norway spruce and is scouted by Erik Pauzé, Head Gardener at Rockefeller Center.
 While the tree is being cut down, a crane supports it and moves it to a custom telescoping trailer for its journey to Rockefeller Center.
 It’s then supported by four guy-wires at its midpoint and a steel spike at its base.
 Workers install scaffolding around the tree to allow them to put up the 50,000 rainbow LED lights.

 - 104 years ago, the nation’s first public Christmas tree went up in Madison Square Park